stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

-In addition to treatment assignments and outcomes, we have measured five baseline covariates for each individual: \code{X1} and \code{X2} are continuous, \code{B1} and \code{B2} are binary, and \code{C1} is a categorical variable which takes on possible values ``a'', ``b'', and ``c''.
+The user should suppose that the rows of \code{dat} are individuals in an observational study, and the objective of the study is to estimate the effect of a binary treatment assignment (\code{treat}) on a binary outcome (\code{outcome}).
+Columns 1-5 represent three types of measured baseline covariates: continuous (\code{X1} and \code{X2}), binary (\code{B1} and \code{B2}) and categorical (\code{C1}).
 For this example, we assume strongly ignorable treatment assignment - that is, roughly, there are no unmeasured confounding factors \citep{rosenbaum1983central}.
-(To appropriately address this assumption, one might run a sensitivity analysis - see, for example \cite{rosenbaum2005sensitivity}).
+(For sensitivity analyses for this assumption see, for example \citet{rosenbaum2005sensitivity}).